xrazis/haris.razis.com/content/posts/fundamental-canvas-library.md

 }
 ```

 Then, the `Particles` are created, and the animation is started.
-I have used the
+I have used the `requestAnimationFrame` and not
-built-in `requestAnimationFrame` and not a `setInterval`.
-That is because setting an interval is not a reliable way to
+a `setInterval`.
+That is because setting an interval is not a reliable way to animate things - in the case the function
-animate things - in the case the function provided takes longer than 16ms (1/60 sec - 60FPS) that will cause blocking
+provided takes longer than 16ms (1/60 sec - 60FPS) that will cause blocking and result in dropped frames.
-and result in dropped frames.
 The `requestAnimationFrame` invokes the callback function at each repaint.
-This is
+This is typically every 1/60th of a second,
-typically every 1/60th of a second, thus providing the wanted frame rate of 60FPS.
+thus providing the wanted frame rate of 60FPS.

 {{<details "Click for the complete `Effect` class">}}